QubesOS/qubes-doc/developer/services/qrexec.md

 ## Qubes RPC examples

-To demostrate some of the possibilities afforded by the qrexec framework, here are two examples of custom RPC services.
+To demonstrate some of the possibilities afforded by the qrexec framework, here are two examples of custom RPC services.

 ### Simple RPC service (addition)

-As a demonstration, we can create an RPC service that adds two integers in a target domain (the server, call it "anotherVM") and returns back the result to the invoker (the client, "someVM").
+We can create an RPC service that adds two integers in a target domain (the server, call it "anotherVM") and returns back the result to the invoker (the client, "someVM").
 In someVM, create a file with the following contents and save it with the path `/usr/bin/our_test_add_client`:

 ```